 Then at the crowd.

 “My grandma said he promised to help her,” she said.
-“Instead he took her song, got rich, and told everybody he wrote it alone.”
+“Instead he took her song, got rich, and let us end up in a motel.”

 Wade found his voice again.